brettmiller/dotfiles/README.md

 and/or
 `alias dtf='git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'`
     (should also be added to .zshrc and/or .bashrc)
+- Reset HEAD --hard to keep from getting errors about existing files `dotfiles reset HEAD --hard`
 - Checkout the files to $HOME
 `dotfiles checkout`